mapzen/presentations/08-2015-JSGEO/README.md

 **How does this technology work**?
 Let me show you [one of the tools I’ve been working on with Lou](http://tangrams.github.io/tangram-play/).
 Hopefully this will give you some idea of what is the behind the scenes of these Tangram Maps.

 This is **Tangram Play, our online editing tool for tangram**.
-We believe that in order to keep up with the incredible **flexibility** that Tangram has to offer, language is one of the best interfaces.
+In order to keep up with the incredible **flexibility** that Tangram has to offer, we believe that language is one of the best interfaces.
 Here on the right side you can see the ```.yaml``` text file Tangram uses to construct the map.

 <screenshot TK>